Winner of the 2018 ARROW Five Years Out Art Challenge Innovation Award

-This challenge is a world-wide competition for innovation in the arts.
-I’m honored that my proposal was chosen as one of seven finalists, and thrilled my piece was chosen for the Innovation Prize!
-My textile will be displayed at the 2018 Cherry Creek Arts Festival and then become part of the Arrow Electronics fine art collection.
+This challenge is a world-wide competition for innovation in the arts in conjunction with the Cherry Creek Arts Festival.
+I’m honored that my proposal was chosen as one of seven finalists, and thrilled my piece was chosen for the Innovation Award!
+My textile will be displayed at the 2018 Cherry Creek Arts Festival and will become part of the Arrow Electronics fine art collection.

-Inspired by how bees see the color spectrum, this artwork is also a nod to Arrow Electronic’s work creating an alternative to pesticides using pheromones.
+Inspired by how bees see the color spectrum, this artwork is also a nod to Arrow Electronic’s work with Semios creating an alternative to pesticides using pheromones.

 See this piece and other finalists’ works at the festival in the ARROW tent, July 5 – 8, 2018 in Denver, CO.